comunica/Article-ISWC2019-Poster-RecursiveQuerying/content/conclusions.md

 On the other hand, preliminary evaluation shows that query-based metadata extraction introduces a 10~20% overhead compared to ad hoc metadata extraction in Comunica.
 Profiling shows that the main bottleneck lies within the recursive invocation of Comunica.
+In future work, more elaborate evaluations are needed to measure the subjective difference in development effort, and the objective difference in execution efficiency.

-This shows that abstraction comes at the cost of reduced performance.
+Our preliminary evaluation shows that abstraction comes at the cost of reduced performance.
 As such, there is a trade-off between development efficiency and execution efficiency.
 Since Comunica's main purpose is *flexibility*, and not *efficiency*, this is not a problem.
 Nevertheless, both the query-based and ad hoc metadata extraction modules are both available,